Please. I’m begging you.

 If I suggested that you need to have a psychometrically valid and reliable scale to assess employee engagement, would you know what that meant?
 Do you know how to construct survey items, ensure they measure the right underlying construct, and are valid across multiple demographics?

-This is why we talk so much about how we define engagement and our model for our Emplify Score.
+This is why we talk so much about how we define engagement and our model.
 It is critical to know what it is that you are trying to assess before you construct items in a survey that will measure that particular item.
 There are a lot of ditches to fall into here.
 One is measuring something like satisfaction which is distinct from engagement.
 Another is measuring behavior only and missing the heart and mind that exists in an engaged employee.
 This can lead to short term thinking and unsustainable engagement because it is only focused on the business outcomes that are desired and not the actual psychological state and well being of the employee.

 Doing this well typically requires psychometric analysis of the survey you are running to ensure that it is getting at true engagement and doing so in a way that will be reliable.

 Many companies struggle to make sense of survey results, but even if you can produce good reporting and summaries, are you willing to assess them objectively and challenge your team to improve?

 We love having hard conversations with customers.
 That’s why we do this.
 You can’t improve if you aren’t willing to face reality.
 At the least, we are able to provide quantitative confirmation of gut feelings, but in many cases, we are able to confront backwards thinking about how to treat employees.
 It is an unfortunate reality that most of the human management principles that are standard in the industry today have been formed based on a flawed view of how people work and thrive at work.
 We embrace this challenge and encourage specific steps to change leadership thinking based on data.